wp-plugins/tweeted/readme.txt

 == Installation ==

-Requires PHP5 or greated to activate.
+Requires PHP5 or greater to activate.

 Use the WordPress plugin install or...